callme-ph/AED-II/U3T1/README.md

  - Execute the code;
  - Download the `my_graph.gexf` file and open it with Gephi.

-To see the already edited graph download `my_graph.gephi` at "Gephi" folder open it.
+To see the already edited graph download `my_graph.gephi` at "Gephi" folder and open it.